Reynault/ACL_2019_Zelpop/README.md

 a new functionality letting the player to throw a fireball, an ennemy scaling system, and the ability to increase the hero stats.

-The main difficulty was about the sound system, the conception
+The main difficulty was about the sound system, the conception was difficult to maintain.
+Each time we used a different package to trigger a sound, we were interrupted by a behavior of the package.
+Furthermore, the current used package can only work with a certain version of Java.
+(10 and more)

+What's more, we managed to implement the projectile feature without modifying a lot of things in our conception.

 ### Implemented Features